luddwichr/triominos_old/README.md

 - for the middle corner, placements must exist for the neighbors *left, right, left-to-opposite, opposite, right-to-opposite*.
 - for the right corner, placements must exist for the neighbors *right, far-right, far-right-to-middle, right-to-middle, middle*.

-This reasoning can be easily understood by looking at the graphic in the [Neighbors](#neighbors) section.
+This reasoning can be better understood by also looking at the graphic in the [Neighbors](#neighbors) section.

 To detect a placement that completes multiple hexagons, simply check if hexagons are completed at multiple corners.

 ## Detecting a completed bridge
 A placements completes a bridge, if the corner opposite to an adjacent placement has one or more **non-adjacent placement**s.
 That is:
 - for an adjacent left neighbor, placements for any of the neighbors *far-left, far-left-to-middle, left-to-middle* must exist exist.
 - for an adjacent middle neighbor, placements for any of the neighbors *opposite, left-to-opposite, right-to-opposite* must exist exist.
 - for an adjacent right neighbor, placements for any of the neighbors *far-right, far-right-to-middle, right-to-middle* must exist exist.

+This reasoning can be better understood by also looking at the graphic in the [Neighbors](#neighbors) section.

 # Related work:
 https://github.com/AgileBitFlipper/triominos